-Now Monitoring and Diagnostics for Logic Apps is not new.
-The Logic Apps Management solution is a mere a useful addition to other Logic App diagnostics and monitoring features.
+Now Monitoring and Diagnostics for Logic Apps are not new.
+The Logic Apps Management solution is a mere useful addition to other Logic App diagnostics and monitoring features.
 You can monitor status, set up diagnostics settings, which I touch upon a bit in this blog, and turn on alerts.
 The following resources can help you in exploring monitoring and diagnostics for Logic Apps:

 - Monitor status, set up diagnostics logging, and turn on alerts for Azure Logic Apps

 - Monitor and get insights about logic app runs with Operations Management Suite (OMS) and Log Analytics